sprocketsullivan/Boxplot/chapter1.md

 xp: 100
 skills: 1
 ```
+As seen in the previous exercise, some distributions may be skewed.
+This can also apply to your collected data.
+To explore your data for such patterns it is often beneficial to plot it in mutliple ways that also include spread (dispersion) and skew.
+One example is the so called boxplot.
 `@instructions`

-To describe your data it is often not sufficient to show the mean and the standard deviation as a measure of spread.

-To get a feeling for your data it is often beneficial to plot it
-in several ways that also include spread (dispersion) and skew.
-One example is the so called boxplot.
 Execute the code on the right to view a boxplot.
 Compared to a barplot, the boxplot contains more information.
 The line in the middle of the box represents the median.
 That is, 50% of the data lie above this line and 50% below.
-If this line is shifted upwards or downwards from the middle, the data is skewed, i.e. not symmetrically distributed around the mean.
+If this line is shifted upwards or downwards from the middle of the box, the data is skewed, i.e. not symmetrically distributed around the mean.
+Between the upper and lower bound of the box lie 50% % of the data.
+The lower bound is at 25% (first quartile) the upper at 75% (third quartile).
+This range gives the so called inter quartile range `IQR`.
+The whiskers (small lines protruding from the box) have an intervall of `1.5*IQR` on each side of the box.
+Values outside this range are depicted as outliers by dots.

+See [e.g. here](http://www.physics.csbsju.edu/stats/box2.html) for more explanation and figures on boxplots.

 `@hint`